Want to know more?

 - Great Bookham

-You must be 21 years of age to join a Freemasons Lodge.
-The exception to the rule is a son of a Freemason (referred to as a Lewis), He can be aged over 18 years and only the Provincial Grand Master can grant a dispensation to join.
+The exception to the rule is a son of a Freemason (referred to as a Lewis), who can be aged over 18 years and only the Provincial Grand Master can grant a dispensation to join.

 There are currently two schemes which are held at